 Walking around the city is pretty simple and safe, even at night.
 There are some areas such as Langstrasse and Hardbrucke that are a bit rowdier than other places.
 These are lined with bars and clubs and, while Zurich is one of the safest cities you can ever go to, human behavior is still unpredictable and it might be wise not to walk alone around here late at night.

-Zurich Airport to City Centre
+How to Get From Zurich Airport to City Centre

-To get from Zurich airport to the City Centre is very easy on Public transport.
+Getting from Zurich airport to the City Centre is very easy on Public transport.
 To help you out here are the different ways you can travel from the airport to Zurich Centre.

 Option 1 – Take a taxi from the airport to Zurich City Centre